kevinamiri/Instructgpt-prompts/readme.md

 Find a common thread among the following points:
 Provide a unified perspective on the following points:
 What's a common theme among the following points:
-What's the common theme among the following points:
-What's the connection between the following points:
+Provide a statement synthesising the relationship between the following points:
 What's the main idea that ties together the following points:
 What's the overarching idea that encompasses the following points:
 What's the relationship between the following points:
+Write a synthesis of the following information:
 Write a paragraph that ties together the following concepts:
-Write a sentence that brings together the following concepts:
-Write a sentence that summarizes the following ideas:
+Write a passage that summarizes the following ideas:
 Write a short summary that unifies the following ideas:
-Write a summary that incorporates the following ideas:
 Write a summary that integrates the following ideas:
-Write a synthesis of the following information:
 ```

-### Classify a passage:
+#### Classify a passage:

 ```
-Can you categorize the following passage:
+Categorize the following passage into it's genre:
-Can you classify the following text based on its structure:
+Classify the following text based on its structure:
-Can you identify the main theme of the following passage:
+Identify the main theme of the following passage:
 What genre does the following text belong to:
 What type of text is the following:
 What's the intended audience for the following passage: